justinyaodu/phantasm/README.md

 ### Registers

 phantasm has 16 general-purpose registers, numbered `r0` through `r15`.
-They each hold a 64-bit value, which can interpreted as a signed integer, an unsigned integer, or a pointer (depending on the instruction).
+They each hold a 64-bit value, which is interpreted as a signed integer, an unsigned integer, or a pointer (depending on the instruction).

 Every phantasm instruction is a C statement, so there is no program counter, stack pointer, etc.